-48. Executive authority for Tristan da Cunha is exercised by the Governor of Saint Helena, Ascension and Tristan da Cunha.
+- 49. Executive authority for Tristan da Cunha is exercised by the Governor of Saint Helena, Ascension and Tristan da Cunha.
 The resident Administrator is appointed by, and reports to, the Governor.
-The present Administrators, Fiona Kilpatrick and Stephen Townsend, work on a job-share basis.
-This is the first time that there has been a joint administration on the island, with Fiona Kilpatrick the first woman to hold the post.
+The present interim Administrator is Sean Burns.
 The Governor is advised by the Island Council, comprising the Administrator, who is the President of the Council, eight elected members (including the Chief Islander and at least one woman) and three appointed members.
 Elections are held every three years.
 All registered voters over 18 years of age are eligible to vote.
-Under the 2009 Constitution, the Governor, after consulting with the Island Council, may make laws for Tristan da Cunha.

-49. Tristan da Cunha has its own legislation, but Saint Helena law applies to the extent that it is not inconsistent with local law, insofar as it is suitable for local circumstances and subject to such modifications as local circumstances make necessary.
+Under the 2009 Constitution, the Governor, after consulting with the Island Council, may make laws for Tristan da Cunha. - 50.
+Tristan da Cunha has its own legislation, but Saint Helenian law applies to the extent that it is not inconsistent with local law, insofar as it is suitable for local circumstances and subject to such modifications as local circumstances make necessary.
 As a last resort, the laws of England and Wales apply.
 There are three special constables and one full-time police officer.
-The Administrator also serves as the Magistrate.
+The Administrator also serves as the Magistrate and coroner.
 There is no prison on Tristan da Cunha.